patronasxdxd/dev/docs/sdk/lib-base.transactableliquity.depositlusdinstabilitypool.md

 Throws [TransactionFailedError](./lib-base.transactionfailederror.md) in case of transaction failure.

-As a side-effect, the transaction will also pay out an existing Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md) and [LQTY reward](./lib-base.stabilitydeposit.lqtyreward.md)<!-- -->.
+As a side-effect, the transaction will also pay out an existing Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md)